openeuler-mirror/isula-build/README.md

 cd isula-build
 sudo make
 ```
+Five targets can be selected to compile under "Build" after the command is executed:
+- all
+- isula-build
+- isula-builder
+- safe
+- debug

+`sudo make all` compiles the client isula-build and server isula-builder. `sudo make isula-build` compiles only the client. `sudo make isula-builder` compiles only the server. `sudo make safe` compiles the client and server to generate secure binary files. `sudo make debug` compiles the client and server to  generate binary files containing debug.
+User can select targets to compile as required.

-After compiling success, you can install the binaries and default configuration files simply with:
+After compiling success, user can install the binaries and default configuration files simply with:

 ```sh
 sudo make install